jnanakp/jnanakp/README.md

 ---
 📑 **Explore My Journey**
-For a deeper dive into my background, skills, and projects, feel free to check out my resume.
+For a deeper dive into my background, skills, and projects, feel free to check out my resume
-Browse my GitHub repositories and see my work in action.
+Browse my GitHub repositories and see my work in action [View Resume](https://your-resume-link.com)
-[View Resume](https://your-resume-link.com)

 ---

 🌐 **Stay Connected**
-Let’s connect on [LinkedIn](https://www.linkedin.com/in/jnana-k-p) to share ideas and opportunities.

-📧 Email: jnanaakp@gmail.com
+Let’s connect on [LinkedIn](https://www.linkedin.com/in/jnana-k-p) to share ideas and opportunities 📧 Email: jnanaakp@gmail.com
 Looking forward to collaborating!🤝